panzerdp/dmitripavlutin.com/content/posts/133-react-unmounted-but-alive/index.md

 ### 3.3 Debounce and throttle

-When debouncing or throttling event handlers in React, you may also want to make sure to clear any scheduled call of the debounded or throttled functions.
+When debouncing or throttling event handlers in React, you may also want to make sure to clear any scheduled call of the debounced or throttled functions.

 Usually the debounce and throttling implementions (like `lodash.debounce` and `lodash.throttle`) provide a special method `cancel()` that you can call to stop the scheduled execution: